Rismosch/ris_engine/README.md

 ## ⚙️ Requirements

 To compile this repo, you need a working Rust compiler.
-I currently use `rustc 1.70.0`.
+I currently use `cargo` and `rustc 1.70.0`.
 A newer one probably works fine.

 The current target platform is Windows 64-bit.
 Other platforms probably wont work and I give no guarantees.